 Gus Drake

-In conjunction with Bakstain, the Groninger Museum will present work specially created by Gus Drake.
-Drake is an interdisciplinary artist who investigates the relationship between people and their environment.
-In a virtual reality experience, he brings to life the memories of residents of Overschild, a village in Groningen where almost all the houses are being demolished because of earthquake damage.
-Drake stayed in touch with these residents for years.
-Visitors to the exhibition can step inside their houses and personal stories in a virtual environment where the walls tell of the loss hidden behind the disappearance of a home.
+In conjunction with Bakstain, the Groninger Museum presents work by artist Gus Drake, specially developed for this exhibition.
+The VR installation Corridors of Memory brings to life the memories of residents of Overschild, a village where almost all houses are being demolished due to earthquake damage.
+Drake is an interdisciplinary artist who explores the relationship between people and their living environment.
+For years, he followed these residents.
+Visitors enter the homes and personal stories in a virtual environment, where walls tell the stories of the loss hidden behind the disappearance of a home.